paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

     * remove everything with session index less than `state.highest_session - DISPUTE_WINDOW` from the overlay and from the `"active-disputes"` in the DB.
     * Use `iter_with_prefix` to remove everything from `"earliest-session"` up to `state.highest_session - DISPUTE_WINDOW` from the DB under `"candidate-votes"`.
     * Update `"earliest-session"` to be equal to `state.highest_session - DISPUTE_WINDOW`.
+  * For each new block, explicitly or implicitly, under the new leaf, scan for a dispute digest which indicates a rollback.
+If a rollback is detected, use the ChainApi subsystem to blacklist the chain.

 ### On `OverseerSignal::Conclude`